OxfordIonTrapGroup/llvm-or1k/docs/LangRef.rst

 The optional ``!dereferenceable`` metadata must reference a single metadata name ``<deref_bytes_node>`` corresponding to a metadata node with one ``i64`` entry.
-The existence of the ``!dereferenceable`` metadata on the instruction tells the optimizer that the value loaded is known to be dereferenceable.
+The existence of the ``!dereferenceable`` metadata on the instruction tells the optimizer that the value loaded is known to be dereferenceable, possibly predicated on some condition that dominates the instruction.
+The number of bytes known to be dereferenceable is specified by the integer value in the metadata node.
+This is analogous to the ''dereferenceable'' attribute on parameters and return values.
+This metadata can only be applied to loads of a pointer type.

+The optional ``!unconditionally_dereferenceable`` metadata must reference a single metadata name ``<deref_bytes_node>`` corresponding to a metadata node with one ``i64`` entry.
+The existence of the ``!unconditionally_dereferenceable`` metadata on the instruction tells the optimizer that the value loaded is known to be dereferenceable regardless of any conditions.
+This means that the loaded pointer stays dereferenceable even if the load is speculated.
 The number of bytes known to be dereferenceable is specified by the integer value in the metadata node.
 This is analogous to the ''dereferenceable'' attribute on parameters and return values.
 This metadata can only be applied